How to Prepare Your Business for SaleMaximise the value of your business before selling it

 • Reducing Risk associated with your business

-Our 20 tips to prepare your business for sale at the best price
+Our 20 tips on how to prepare your business for sale for the best price

 1. Ask Yourself “Would I buy this business?”